View Myron Troyanosky's Obituary on RepublicanHerald.com and share memories

 |

-Myron Troyanosky, 81, passed away Sunday, April 19, 2020, at Mountain View Nursing and Rehabilitation Center.
+Myron Troyanosky, 81, of Kulpmont, passed away Sunday, April 19, 2020, at Mountain View Nursing and Rehabilitation Center.

-He was born Aug.
-25, 1938, in Ashland, a son of Jacob Troyanosky and Mary Gogotz.
+He was born in Ashland State Hospital on Aug.
+25, 1938, a son of Jacob Troyanosky and Mary Gogotz.

 As a young man, he earned the Eagle Scout award from the local Frackville Boy Scout Troop 91.
 Myron was a graduate of Gilberton High School.

 After school, he served his country in the Navy and also as a Marine.
-Myron later worked as a chemist for Rohm & Haas Chemical Co., Philadelphia.
+Myron later worked in the warehouse of Rohm & Haas Chemical Co., in Philadelphia.

 On May 10, 1986, in St. Casimir Church, he married the late Rosalie S. Pachkoski, who preceded him in death on Dec.
 22, 2009.